amannaik247/fynd-assesment-tasks/task1/report-task1.md

 ### Prompt 3: Chain of Thought prompt(v3)
 **Reason for trying this prompt:**
 Trying out a new approach now which is applied with many LLM's for coding tasks is chain-of-thought.
-Making the LLM
+Making the LLM think through the process before proceeding

 ```prompt
 Analyze this Yelp review step-by-step: